ACCESS CONTROL DATABASE

 ACCESS CONTROL SERVER COMPUTER

 Every access control system needs a server where the permissions are stored in an access control database.
 As such, it acts as the center or “brain” of the access control system.
 The server decides if the doors should unlock by matching the presented credential to the credentials authorized for this door.
-The access control server based tracks and records activity and events regarding access and pulls reports of past data events for a given period.
-Suppose a local hosted access control server computer use.
-In that case, it is typically a dedicated machine that runs the access control server based software on it.
+The access control tracks and records activity and events regarding access and pulls reports of past data events for a given period.
+Suppose a local hosted server computer use.
+In that case, it is typically a dedicated machine that runs the access control software on it.
 The access control server computer is the master device that sends the access control database to all controller boards and programs it for desire functioning.

-Door, schedules, etc., if you want to change the controller’s system to another access control system.
+Door, schedules, etc., if you want to change the controller’s system to another access control systems Miami.
 The access control server based will help you migrate your premises information as a user.
 Also, the access control server computer can revert any inappropriate change to de information by a restoring process from a previous backup.
 The server is also the device to send/receive data to access control workstations and interact with them for real-time monitoring, access point controls, and schedule control.
 A newer access control system will allow a workstation to interact directly with the controller over IP/Ethernet.
 Before, the regular communication was RS-232 which does allow concurrent.